noobosapien/noobosapien/README.md

-Greetings! \n
+Greetings!
-🔭 I’m currently working on using AI to build a customizable 2D animation editor where unique game sprites can be made by using AI, adding animations for those sprites, and downloading the sprite sheets. \n
+🔭 I’m currently working on using AI to build a customizable 2D animation editor where unique game sprites can be made by using AI, adding animations for those sprites, and downloading the sprite sheets.
 🌱 I’m currently learning about IK-chains.

 <!--